chef/automate/components/docs-chef-io/content/automate/HA_bastion_setup.md

 Virtual machine is required for either of the Chef Automate HA deployment types to trigger the deployment, which is actually a bastion host.
 This page explains the bastion host requirements and configurations for the two deployment modes of the Chef Automate HA.

-### Bastion Server Requirements for Bare Infra Deployment
+### Bastion Server Requirements for Bare Infra Deployment Method

 #### Prerequisites